BitCurator/documentation/docs/BitCurator Walkthrough/BitCurator Walkthrough.md

 BitCurator Walkthrough
 ======================

+In previous releases, tools to support a variety of workflows were organized into folders on the desktop.
+In BitCurator 5.x, these tools are organized in submenus under the Applications menu in the top left (to the right of the Activities menu).
+The submenus include Imaging and Recovery, Forensics and Reporting, Package and Export, and Additional Tools.

 # Imaging and Recovery

 **BitCurator supports multiple acquisition scenarios: attaching physical media to inspect and analyze digital materials, creating forensic disk images, or transferring files into the environment.**

+The Imaging and Recovery submenu lists tools to assist in device imaging and recovery.
+These include:

+* **Brasero**: A GNOME application to burn CDs and DVDs, and create 1:1 copies of CDs and DVDs.
+* **cdrdao**: An application to record audio or data CD-Rs in disk-at-once (DAO) mode based on a textual description of the CD contents (toc-file).
+* **Clonezilla**: A partition and disk imaging/cloning program.
+* **dcfldd**: An enhanced version of GNU dd with features useful for forensics and security, including hashing on-the-fly and split outputs.
+* **dd**: dd copies input to output with a changeable I/O block size, while optionally performing conversions on the data.
+Can be used to create raw images of devices.
+*  **ddrescue**: A data recovery tool with advanced features to assist in rescue of good data from devices with read errors.
+*  **dumpfloppy**: A tool to read floppy disks in arbitrary formats supported by the PC floppy controller, and work with the resulting image files.
+*  **ewfacquire**: A utility to acquire media data from a source and store it in EWF format (Expert Witness Compression Format).
+*  **Guymager**: A GUI tool to create raw and EWF-packaged images from devices.

 ### Safely Mount Devices